Curbside Yard Waste Collection is provided as a weekly service for Richland County Residents.

-Place yard waste loosely in plastic trash bags or personal portable containers if possible or bundle and place at curbside on your scheduled yard waste collection day by 7:00 AM.
+Place yard waste loosely in plastic trash bags or personal portable containers if possible or bundle and place within (6') six feet of curbside on your scheduled yard waste collection day by 7:00 AM.
 If used do NOT over-fill bags to where the bags could break.
 Do NOT stuff containers to where the debris cannot be easily removed.
 Do NOT place yard waste in the roadway where it could impede traffic in any manner.
 Loose piles of yard waste are also acceptable.

 Yard waste includes leaves, grass clippings and small tree limbs from routine yard maintenance.
 It does NOT include construction debris (boards, lumber, tile, bricks, etc.) or large amounts of sand or dirt.
 It does NOT include limbs, branches and trunks from trees larger than 4 inches in diameter which have been cut, blown down or has fall down.
 It also does NOT include debris from landscaping activities that is produced above and beyond routine yard maintenance.